WalterTwijukye/mccod-local-react/README.md

+# Building and Running the Application in Dev and Production

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.